Common AI Operators¶

 Choosing the right operator¶

-The common-ai provider ships four operators (and matching @task decorators).
+The common-ai provider ships five operators (and matching @task decorators).
 Use this table

 to pick the one that fits your use case: